Converting a Freestyle project to a Declarative Pipeline

 Pipeline or Multibranch Pipeline projects are based on a centralized configuration file, called a Jenkinsfile.
 A Jenkinsfile can be created in the GUI or in a text editor.
 The file is stored either with the project code or in a separate repository, for instance a software configuration management (SCM) tool like Git.
 Using an SCM to store the file provides a centralized location for the configuration file, allows for code review, and creates an audit trail for the Pipeline.
 The Declarative Pipeline Migration Assistant uses details from a Freestyle project to create a starting Jenkinsfile.

-The Declarative Pipeline Migration Assistant is available only in the Jenkins UI, and is not available from the Jenkins CLI.
+The Declarative Pipeline Migration Assistant plugin is available only in the Jenkins UI, and is not available from the Jenkins CLI.

 For more information about pipelines, see Defining Pipeline.